 Aminoglycosides that are active against P. aeruginosa include tobramycin (particularly), gentamicin, and amikacin.
 Streptomycin, neomycin, and kanamycin are not active against P. aeruginosa.
 Gentamicin and tobramycin have similar antimicrobial spectra against gram-negative bacilli, but tobramycin is more active against P. aeruginosa, and gentamicin is more active against Serratia marcescens.
 Amikacin is frequently active against gentamicin- and tobramycin-resistant pathogens.

 Aminoglycosides are infrequently used alone, except when used for plague and tularemia.
-They are usually used with a broad-spectrum β-lactam for severe infection suspected to be due to a gram-negative bacillary species.
-However, because of increasing aminoglycoside resistance, a fluoroquinolone can be substituted for the aminoglycoside in initial empiric regimens, or if the pathogen is found to be susceptible to the accompanying antibiotic, the aminoglycoside can be stopped after 2 to 3 days unless an aminoglycoside-sensitive P. aeruginosa is identified.
+They are usually used with a broad-spectrum beta-lactam for severe infection suspected to be due to a gram-negative bacillary species.
+However, because of increasing aminoglycoside resistance, a fluoroquinolone can be substituted for the aminoglycoside in initial empiric regimens.
+If the pathogen is found to be susceptible to the accompanying antibiotic, the aminoglycoside can be stopped after 2 to 3 days unless an aminoglycoside-susceptible P. aeruginosa is identified.

 Gentamicin or, less commonly, streptomycin may be used with other antibiotics to treat endocarditis due to streptococci or enterococci.
 Enterococcal resistance to aminoglycosides has become a common problem.
 Because treatment of enterococcal endocarditis requires prolonged use of a potentially nephrotoxic and ototoxic aminoglycoside plus a bacterial cell wall–active drug (eg, penicillin, vancomycin) to achieve bactericidal synergy, the choice of aminoglycoside must be based on special in vitro susceptibility testing.
 Susceptibility only to high levels of aminoglycosides in vitro predicts synergy when low-dose aminoglycoside therapy is combined with a cell wall–active drug.
 If the strain is susceptible to high levels of gentamicin and streptomycin, gentamicin is preferred because serum levels can be readily determined and toxicity is less.
 High-level enterococcal resistance to gentamicin in vitro does not rule out susceptibility of these strains to high levels of streptomycin; in such cases, streptomycin should be used if these strains are susceptible to high levels of streptomycin.

 Because of toxicity, neomycin and kanamycin are limited to topical use in small amounts.
 Neomycin is available for eye, ear, oral, and rectal use and as a bladder irrigant.
 Oral neomycin is used topically against intestinal flora to prepare the bowel before surgery and to treat hepatic coma.